Lock resources to prevent unexpected changes

 REST API

 You can lock deployed resources with the REST API for management locks.
-The REST API enables you to create and delete locks, and retrieve information about existing locks.
+The REST API lets you create and delete locks and retrieve information about existing locks.

 To create a lock, run: